-AIX, POWER5, POWER6, and POWER7 are trademarks or registered trademarks of International Business Machines Corporation.
+AIX, Power, POWER, Power8, Power9, and VisualAge are trademarks or registered trademarks of International Business Machines Corporation.

-Apple, Mac, Mac OS, Macintosh, and Snow Leopard are trademarks of Apple Inc., in the United States and other countries.
+Apple, Mac, macOS, and Macintosh are trademarks of Apple Inc.

 Other company or product names mentioned herein may be trademarks or registered trademarks of their respective owners.
 Trademark specifications are subject to change without notice.
 GemTalk Systems cannot attest to the accuracy of all trademark information.
 Use of a term in this documentation should not be regarded as affecting the validity of any trademark or service mark.